robuno/Title-Generator-with-LLM-PEFT/README.md

-# Title Generator with LLM & PEFT (LoRA)
+# Title Generator with LLM & PEFT (LoRA and QLoRA)

-✨ [UPDATE]: Fine-tuned LLama2 with QLoRA will be added soon!

 This project aims to **generate a title from the given abstract** for academic articles.
+The project uses four different models fine-tuned with **PEFT** techniques using the [ArXiv dataset](https://www.kaggle.com/datasets/Cornell-University/arxiv):

+1. BART with LoRA
+2. T5 with LoRA
+3. LLaMA with QLoRA and Instruction Tuning
+4. Mistral with QLoRA and Instruction Tuning

-Models were fine tuned with **PEFT** using the [ArXiv dataset](https://www.kaggle.com/datasets/Cornell-University/arxiv).
-Two different models were tuned with [**LoRA** (Hu et al., 2021)](https://arxiv.org/abs/2106.09685).
-Only articles in the computer science category were selected in the **ArXiv dataset**.
-This number has also been reduced due to memory and time limits.
-The fine-tuned models are available via HuggingFace spaces:
+Only articles in the computer science category were selected from the **ArXiv dataset**.
+The base models are available via HuggingFace spaces:

 - [HuggingFace Spaces BART](https://huggingface.co/robuno/title-generation-bart-6000-v2-1)
 - [HuggingFace Spaces T5](https://huggingface.co/robuno/title-generation-t5base-6000-v2-1)

+## Data Augmentation Methods

+### Back Translation
+The project implements back translation using MarianMT models to create augmented training data.
+The process involves:
+1. Translating English abstracts to French using Helsinki-NLP/opus-mt-en-fr
+2. Translating back to English using Helsinki-NLP/opus-mt-fr-en This creates paraphrased versions of the original abstracts while maintaining their meaning.

+### Synthetic Dataset Generation
+Using TinyLlama-1.1B-Chat model, the project generates synthetic abstract-title pairs to augment the training data.
+The model is prompted to create academic-style abstracts and corresponding titles, increasing the diversity of the training dataset.

+## Advanced Training Methods

+### Instruction Tuning with QLoRA
+LLaMA and Mistral models are fine-tuned using QLoRA (Quantized Low-Rank Adaptation) with instruction-based training.
+This approach helps the models better understand the specific task of title generation through explicit instructions.

+### Curriculum Learning
+The training process implements curriculum learning, where models are trained progressively from simpler to more complex examples.
+This approach helps improve model performance and generalization capability.

 The project includes: